FabricMC/fabric-docs/develop/items/custom-enchantment-effects.md

 Start by creating an `enchantment` folder, and within it create a folder `effect`.
 Within the `effect` folder, we'll create the `LightningEnchantmentEffect` record.

 Next, we can create a constructor and override the `EnchantmentEntityEffect` interface methods.
-We'll also create `CODEC` variable to encode and decode our effect; for more information on Codecs, [see their respective wiki page](https://docs.fabricmc.net/develop/codecs).
+We'll also create `CODEC` variable to encode and decode our effect; you can read more about [Codecs here](../codecs).

 The bulk of our code will go into the `apply()` event, which is called when the criteria for your enchantment to work is met.
 We'll later configure this Effect to be called when an entity is hit, but for now let's write simple code to strike the target with lightning.